zuazo/node-jmx/README.md

 * `mbean` - The MBean query address as string.
 For example `"java.lang:type=Memory"`.
 * `attribute` - The attribute name as string.
 * `value` - The attribute value.
 * `className` (optional) - The attribute java className.
 Sometimes may be necessary to use this if value type is not correctly detected (gives a *InvalidAttributeValueException*).
-For example `"java.lang.Long".
+For example `"java.lang.Long"`.
 * `callback()` (optional)

 ## Error handling